borntofrappe/fullstack-d3/README.md

     .clamp(true);
   ```

-  By clamping the value, the function returns `0` up until the horizontal coordinate reaches 45% of the bounded width.
+  By clamping the value, the function returns `0` up until the horizontal coordinate reaches 45% of the bound width.
 The value is then interpolated up to `1`, where it stays from 55% to the end of the visualization.

 It is not immediately clear, but it is helpful to compare the scale to the horizontal scale.
-Just as `xScale` applies the `[0,1]` progress to the bounded width, `yProgressScale` applies the `[0,1]` progress to the vertical gap.
+Just as `xScale` applies the `[0,1]` progress to the bound width, `yProgressScale` applies the `[0,1]` progress to the vertical gap.

 #### Data Binding

 `people` is created as an array to consider every possible person.
-It is updated in the function called by `d3.timer` to include a new person at every iteration.
+It is updated in the function called by `d3.timer` to include a new person wwith every tick.

 ```js
 people = [...people, generatePerson(elapsed)];